-The WPBPD seeks to establish and maintain a cooperative effort with the South End Neighborhood Association (SENA) to expand the use of City monitored and maintained CCTV camera and license plate reader systems.
-The project involves two (2) phases Phase 1 (Southern Boulevard to City Limits South) and Phase 2 (Southern Boulevard to Okeechobee Boulevard) consisting of CCTV cameras, fixed LPR readers, solar LPR readers and recurring costs.
-The South End Neighborhood Association has committed to the funding of the Phase 1 purchase and installation of equipment at a cost of \$156,704.
-The WPBPD is seeking funding for the Phase 2 purchase and installation of equipment at a cost of \$369,392.
-The project involves annual recurring costs Phase 1-- \$14,900 and Phase 2--\$26,700.
-Recurring costs to be included in the FY2025 PD operating budget request.
+The Police Department seeks to establish and maintain a cooperative effort with the South End Neighborhood Association (SENA) to expand the use of City monitored and maintained CCTV camera and license plate reader systems.
+The project involves two (2) phases; Phase 1 (Southern Boulevard to South City Limits) and Phase 2 (Southern Boulevard to Okeechobee Boulevard).
+The South End Neighborhood Association has committed to fund purchase and installation of Phase 1 equipment at a cost of \$156,704.
+The PD seeks funding for Phase 2 equipment purchase and installation at a cost of \$369,392.
+Annual recurring costs are included in the FY2025 PD operating budget.